Source: Vikes concerned over Bradford's knee

-The Minnesota Vikings have some concern about quarterback Sam Bradford's left knee, but remain cautiously optimistic about his status for Sunday's game, a source told ESPN on Friday.
+The Minnesota Vikings have some concern about quarterback Sam Bradford's left knee but remain cautiously optimistic about his status for Sunday's game, a source told ESPN on Friday.

-Bradford on Tuesday had an MRI on the knee after another source told ESPN that the quarterback had experiencing swelling, some pain and discomfort in the left knee after Monday night's victory over the New Orleans Saints.
+Bradford on Tuesday had an MRI on the knee after another source told ESPN that the quarterback had experienced swelling, some pain and discomfort in the left knee after Monday night's victory over the New Orleans Saints.

 According to the source, the MRI did not reveal any specific damage, but said scans do not always offer a clear picture in a knee that has undergone multiple ACL repairs.